Tomi7710/Global_Trends_Data_Analysis/README.md

 #### Overview
 This project is an exploratory data analysis of global data, examining trends in performance, outcome distribution and participation patterns across countries and genders.
-The analysis uncovers patterns, correlations and insights that demonstrate the impact of participation on performance over time.
+The analysis uncovers patterns and insights that demonstrate the impact of participation on performance over time.

 #### Tools & Libraries